HCDigitalScholarship/ds-cookbook/visualizations/django-to-d3.md

 The above code creates a variable with the formatted data, resultFromFormatting, and says that when the NAME_OF_HTML_FILE_WHERE_D3_VIS_EXISTS.html page is loaded, django will know to pass the resultFromFormatting data and will call it formattedData.

-You can call formattedDta and both places you use resultFromFormatting whatever you want, but the curly braces, single quotes, and colon are important!
+You can call formattedData and both places you use resultFromFormatting whatever you want, but the curly braces, single quotes, and colon are important!

 ## Last Step: Hook up all your work in views.py to the d3 in your template.